adamfoneil/BlazorServerTemplate/README.md

 I make a lot of Blazor Server apps, and I got tired of building from these scratch.
-I am not really into Web Assembly.
 This sample brings together all the boilerplate I start with currently.

+Blazor Server in .NET9 is really nice IMO because of the improved SignalR reconnection experience.
+In prior .NET versions, that was a bit of a pain point.
+Disconnections still happen as this is limitation of sockets in browsers, but .NET9 is more graceful in how it reconnects and automatically refreshes the page when needed.

+I prefer Blazor Server over Web Assembly because Server is much more productive.
+In Blazor WASM you have to implement an API layer and split your project into separate backend and frontend projects.
+In Blazor Server, it's all one project.
+Also I've had success deploying to DigitalOcean using GitHub Container Registry.
+This is cheaper than Azure, though there's a little more to setup.
+I've used Azure a long time, but I don't like being locked into it.

 # App project
 - Uses [Radzen Blazor](https://blazor.radzen.com/) for UI components
 - Has a few custom [widgets](https://github.com/adamfoneil/BlazorServerTemplate/tree/main/BlazorApp/Components/Widgets) for common CRUD use and navigation
 - I replace the "NoOp" `IEmailSender` with [CoreNotify](https://github.com/adamfoneil/CoreNotify) so that account notification emails work right away.
 See [startup](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/BlazorApp/Program.cs#L30).
 This is technically a paid service of mine.
 There is a 30-day free trial.
 There might be a working API key in [configuration](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/BlazorApp/appsettings.Development.json#L3) when you're reading this.
-I recycle this key occasionally, so it might not work in the template.
+I recycle this key occasionally, so it might not work in the template by the time you're reading this.
+In that case, register your own CoreNotify account and apply your own API key.
+Info on that is in the CoreNotify readme.
+- I recommend [disabling prerendering](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/BlazorApp/Components/App.razor#L30).
+When prerendering is turn on, components get initialized multiple times.
+This is by design, but not efficient if you have database queries being run during component initialization.

 # Database project
-EF Core `IdentityDbContext` project.
+This uses ASP.NET Identity via an EF Core `IdentityDbContext`.
 - I added a `TimeZoneId` property to the [ApplicationUser](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/Database/ApplicationUser.cs) to demonstrate a simple customization
 - This can be managed in the profile [manage page](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/BlazorApp/Components/Account/Pages/Manage/Index.razor#L34)
+- I [link appsettings.json](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/Database/Database.csproj#L11) from the main app to the Database project so that EF migrations can share the same connection string as the app.
+I don't want to set the connection string in more than one place.

+# Auth extensions
+Although you can get the `ClaimsPrincipal` in a Blazor app easily, there's no obvious way to get the `ApplicationUser`.
+This is a problem if you have custom user properties.
+Although you could query the user from the database, that is not efficient.
+To address this, I have the [AuthExtensions](https://github.com/adamfoneil/BlazorServerTemplate/tree/main/AuthExtensions) project.
+This is offered as a NuGet package `AO.Blazor.CurrentUser, but is also used inline in the template app.
+Please see its [readme](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/AuthExtensions/readme.md) for more info.

 # Design resources
 - Radzen uses [Material Icons](https://fonts.google.com/icons).
 Anyway there's an `Icon` property, any Google icon will work.